 Add the garlic and ginger, stir, and and let cook another 2-3 minutes, stirring occasionally.

 Add the turmeric, coriander, and ground cumin.
 Stir so that the spices are mixed well with the onions and let cook about 2 minutes.

 Add chopped tomatoes and stir.
 Add veggie crumbles and peas and stir.
 Add the crushed tomatoes.
-Stir.
+Stir. add the salt and garam masala.
 Cook covered over medium heat 10 minutes, stirring occasionally.
 If it seems to be getting too dry, add another spoonful of crushed tomatoes.

 Taste.
 Add more salt and garam masala, if needed.

 Consider preparing this in advance – it’s one of those recipes where the flavors blossom and blend after being in the refrigerator overnight.
 The next evening, you’ll have a clean kitchen and you and your kids can have fun carving Jack-O-Lantern peppers together – provided, of course, they are old enough to handle a small knife.
 Very small children can sketch out a face on a piece of paper for you to copy onto “their” pepper.